 Teams of honors students have traveled across Montana to cover a single issue – such as politics or health care – in depth on Montana’s seven Indian reservations.
 They publish their work in an annual print and digital publication that reaches about 60,000 readers.
 See the most recent edition here.
-This year, you can follow the team behind the scenes on social.

 Montana Journalism Review